ikos-dighum/ikos-dighum.github.io/calendar.md

 # Calendar

 We meet every other Monday from 10.30am to 12pm.
+All meetings are in PAM389, unless otherwise noted.

 ## Autumn 2022